99degree/linux/README.md

 # linux
 Linux kernel source tree

 This repo is tracking latest mainline kernel as updated as possible.
 The idea is to work with sm7125 soc and mainline [1].
+Wiki[12] is available for common porting question.

 The development machine is a XiaoMi redmi note 9 pro int'l version.
 Currently the working branch is based on latest code of Linus's public tree with my own periodic merge into local change and git rebase for every push.